 What is telematics car insurance?

-Your telematics policy will initially cost pretty much the same as a normal policy, but as the insurer collects and monitors the data from your car it can start to adjust your premium.
-This will be done at monthly, quarterly or when the policy comes up for renewal, depending on who insures your car.
+Your telematics policy will initially cost around the same as a normal policy, but as the insurer collects and monitors the data from your car it can start to adjust your premium.
+This adjustment can happen monthly, quarterly or when your policy comes up for renewal, depending on who insures your car.

-The time of day and which roads you use, along with your driving style, have a big impact on your driving record, which in turn affects the premium you pay.
-For example, accidents are much more likely at night and in rush hour, and certain roads can be shown to be more dangerous.
+For example, car accidents are much more likely at night and at rush hour, and even certain roads can be shown to be more dangerous – such as rural lanes.

 Who is black box insurance for?